SummaryRead the full fact sheet

 A strong sense of identity and self-worth are crucial to your child’s self-esteem.

 - Encourage problem solving, expression of feelings, opinions and individuality.
 Providing opportunities for your child to problem solve will help them to build confidence in their abilities.

-Talk to your child’s school
+Talk to the school about body image

 Issues may include: